Business insurance is an important part of a freelancer’s toolbox, yet many don’t recognise the role insurance plays in their workflow.

 If a client doesn’t feel you’ve delivered the work to spec, refuses to pay your invoice and threatens to bring a claim against you, the mitigation costs clause could be triggered.
 Your insurer steps in to resolve the matter, whether that be providing legal experts to negotiate with your client or reimbursing you for the unpaid invoice.
 This risk is exchanged for the smaller sum of £168 per year.

 Example two: Freelancer delivers work late causing the launch to be delayed

-Delivering a project late can causes your client loss of income and incur other expenses they might try to claim from you.
+Delivering a project late can cause your client loss of income and incur other expenses.
+For example, your client might bring other bodies on board to get the project back on track and try to claim the additional expenses from you.
 The risk of this is exchanged for a smaller sum of £14 a month.
 Your insurer steps in to resolve the matter, covering legal fees and compensation to the client.

 With insurance you’re exchanging the possible impact of a big loss on your business for the certainty of a lower cost.

 There’s a reason why professional indemnity insurance is the most popular cover amongst freelancers.

 It’s increasingly common that clients contractually require a freelancer has insurance.
 All providers of professional services have a duty of care to clients and failing in those professional duties can leave you in a vulnerable position.

 An innocent mistake is all it takes for a freelancer to be held liable for professional negligence, or a client pinning the blame on you for something they perceive is your fault.